Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: General formalism and kinematics

 \section{General formalism and kinematics}

-The general formalism and kinematics for exclusive semileptonic $B_c$-decays: $B_c\to \eta_c/J\psi l\nu_l$ and $B_c\to D/D^* l\nu_l$ are described elaborately in our recent study \cite{A77}, from which we quote here only a few important expressions related to leptonic and hadronic parts of the invariant decay amplitude:
+The general formalism and kinematics for exclusive semileptonic $B_c$-decays: $B_c\to \eta_c/J/\psi l\nu_l$ and $B_c\to D/D^*l\nu_l$ are described elaborately in Ref.\cite{A41,A71}, from which we quote here a few important expressions related to leptonic and hadronic parts of the invariant decay amplitude:

 where ${\cal L}^\mu$ and ${\cal H}_\mu$ are leptonic and hadronic parts, respectively: